Putra Business School (PBS) is an autonomous private business school located in Universiti Putra Malaysia (UPM).

 With this arrangement, Putra Business School (PBS) as an autonomous institution of higher learning in Malaysia (Institusi Pengajian Tinggi Swasta, IPTS) came into being with a clear mandate.

 Accordingly, PBS cannot operate on its own and is accountable to Yayasan Putra Business School, which in turn must follow the law of the land as dictated by Companies Act 1965.
 PBS, operating within the structure of YPBS, is thus an autonomous university as defined by the Private Higher Education Institution Act 1996 (Act 555), with YBPS being the holding company of PBS.

 Arrangement between UPM and YPBS

-A Memorandum of Agreement was signed on 31 Dec 2012 between UPM and YPBS whereby UPM grants to YPBS the licence to offer and conduct the post graduate programmes to the standard established by UPM (MBA, MM (IT), MSc, PhD) and to use UPM facilities.
+A Memorandum of Agreement was signed on 31 Dec 2012 between UPM and YPBS, wherein UPM grants YPBS the licence to offer and conduct postgraduate programmes to the standard established by UPM (MBA, MM (IT), MSc, PhD) and to use UPM facilities.